-The Network Planning Grant Program supports and encourages creative programs that aim to confront important public health issues and improve equity, by addressing the needs of target population groups who are historically underserved, including those who suffer from poorer health outcomes, health disparities and other inequalities.
-A study of past Network Planning grantees highlighted the continual need for networks to focus on the dual factors of rurality and race5 to better serve low-income populations, the elderly, women, infants, adolescents, racial and ethnic minority populations, LGBTQ+ populations, and rural populations with special health care needs.
-Studies have shown that rural communities have higher morbidity and mortality rates than their urban peers, and minority rural populations have significantly higher rates of sickness 6 that could be lessened through the coordination of care provided by an integrated health care network.
+The Network Planning Program supports and encourages creative programs that aim to confront important public health issues and improve equity, by addressing the needs of groups who are historically underserved, including those who suffer from poorer health outcomes, health disparities and other inequalities.
+A study of past Network Planning grantees highlighted the continual need for networks to focus on the dual factors of rurality and race6, as well as LGBTQ+ persons, persons with disabilities, members of religious minorities, and persons otherwise adversely affected by persistent poverty or inequality.
+Studies have shown that rural communities have higher morbidity and mortality rates than their urban peers, and racial/ethnic minority rural populations have significantly higher rates of illness7 that could be lessened through the coordination of care provided by an integrated health care network.